-The 1,800km2 Orinduik Block governed by the Orinduik License is located 170 km offshore Guyana in the Suriname-Guyana basin and is situated in shallow to deep water (70m-1,400m).
-The Orinduik Block is adjacent to the Stabroek Block where the consortium, led by the operator ExxonMobil, has made more than 30 discoveries on the block since 2015, and has discovered gross recoverable resources which are currently estimated by ExxonMobil at approximately 11 billion barrels of oil equivalent.
+The 1,800 km2 Orinduik Block governed by the Orinduik License is located 170 km offshore Guyana in the Suriname-Guyana basin and is situated in shallow to deep water (70m-1,400m).
+The Orinduik Block is adjacent to the Stabroek Block where the ExxonMobil Operated consortium, has made more than 40 discoveries on the block since 2015, and has an estimated discovered gross recoverable resources of approximately 11 billion barrels of oil equivalent.